Fatal crash: 'Sabotage' questions after Chinese activists killed in fiery Tokoroa crash

 Taupō police confirmed that 47-year-old Yuezhong Wang and 48-year-old Weiguo Xi died after the three-car crash on State Highway 1.

-The men were both from Auckland.
+Both men were from Auckland.

 Three others were left seriously injured in the crash near Galaxy Rd, about 1pm on Tuesday.